AxiSEMunity/AxiSEM3D/doc/Installation.md

 ### 3. Complete examples
 A few examples are provided, one for a laptop or workstation with `conda` and the others for some HPC clusters.
 These examples encompass the complete installation process:
-1. download dependencies and update AxiSEM3D
+1. download dependencies and AxiSEM3D
 2. environment setup
 3. build AxiSEM3D